 Release Date: December 2010

-Shankman, who is an online marketer himself, shows in his book the ways you can master the art of using social media to your advantage, with absolutely zero investment.
-The author talks about his work at HARO, an online growth entity, and provides details about what consulting and idea crunching he did on the topic with several Fortune 500 companies.
+Shankman, himself an online marketer, shows how you can master the art of social media, using it to your advantage with absolutely zero investment.
+The author also talks about his work at HARO, and provides details around consulting he has done with several Fortune 500 companies.

-So, these are some of the best customer service books which can help your business to enhance your customer's experience and to streamline your customer support operations and services.
+There we have it.
+Those are some of the best customer service books to help your business enhance your customer experience and streamline your customer support operations and services.